vikineema/wapordl/README.md

     >>> 'path/to/some/output/folder/my_region_L2-AETI-D_NONE.tif'

-To download a timeseries and a geotiff for a bounding-box:
+To download a timeseries and a netcdf for a bounding-box:

     bb = [25, -17, 26, -16]
     folder = "path/to/some/output/folder"